 DeBeer opened Hello Gorgeous in February in the former digs of Chester Street Bakery.
 Stylist Bea Berry, DeBeer’s partner, was in charge of the interior design.
 She has created a venue rich in pink, teal and electric blue, with brass detailing and corrugated white walls.
 High at the back of the space, the venue’s name shines in neon lights.
 Out front, an enormous deck reaches across a car park, presenting Hello Gorgeous to the street.

-It’s a very different venue to the moody boltholes and speakeasies that populate the Valley, just a few blocks south.
-Those bars are designed for the wee hours but DeBeer envisions Hello Gorgeous kicking off in the afternoon; the handsome deck is ideal for long sessions of champagne and share plates, a yet-to-open mezzanine perfect for people watching over Chester Street.
+It’s a very different venue to the moody boltholes and speakeasies that are gathered around Brunswick Street, just a few blocks south.
+Those bars are part of the Valley's club culture but DeBeer envisions Hello Gorgeous kicking off during the day; the handsome deck is ideal for long sessions of champagne and share plates, a yet-to-open mezzanine perfect for people watching over Chester Street.

 Chef Matt Wrench has created a seafood-heavy share-plate menu.
 There’s little in the way of fried pub grub.
 Dishes such as stuffed Fraser Island spanner crab, barbequed octopus with green gazpacho and coconut-crusted drunken prawns are designed to help the booze slip down a little easier.